Shagshag/prestashop-documentation/CustomerCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Customer.php line 194
+* This property is defined in [classes/Customer.php line 194](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Customer.php#194)

 ### $_customerHasAddress